- Competitive Analysis

 So if you own an HVAC company but you also do plumbing work or electrical work, it might be helpful for you to have microsites that concentrate on your other lines of business.
 You can read more about the benefits of microsites in one of my older posts, “Should I Build Multiple Websites?”.

 In order to improve its own customers’ user experience, Google likes to display a wide variety of media in its search results—including videos.
+Take a look at the organic listings below—a video holds the second spot.
 A video is 60 percent more likely to get ranked in a search result than a landing page on the same topic.

 So while having a blog post on your site about how to program your programmable thermostat is great, having a video on the same topic might represent an easier way to get ranked on the first page of search results.